JolyonJian/jolyonjian.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Aloha threr!
+Aloha there!
 I am a 3rd year Ph.D. candidate at College of Computer Science of Nankai University, advised by Prof. Tao Li and Ye Lu.
 I am affliated with [Nankai Intelligent Computing System Lab](https://ics.nankai.edu.cn/) and [Haihe Lab of ITAI](https://www.hl-it.cn/).

 I will be a visiting scholar at Nanyang Technological University (NTU) supervised by [Prof. Weichen Liu](https://personal.ntu.edu.sg/liu/) with the sponsorship of China Scholarship Council (CSC) for 12 months, from March 2025 to March 2026.